- IB Programs

 For more information about IB's Middle Years Program, please visit the IB website.

-To read more about the Carl Hankey K-8 Academy's Model Program, see this link.
+To read more about the Carl Hankey TK-8 Academy's Model Program, see this link.

 MIDDLE YEAR PROGRAM COMMUNITY SERVICE PHILOSOPHY